andrewt110216/andrewtools/README.md

 ## Progress Bar

 If you are working on a program that uses a loop that takes a significant amount of time to execute, it can be nice to follow the progress of your program while it runs.
-Use `print_progress_bar` to visualize the progress via the command line.
+Use `progress_bar` to visualize the progress via the command line.

 ```
 import time
-from andrewtools import print_progress_bar
+from andrewtools import progress_bar

 iterations = 10
 for i in range(iterations):
-    print_progress_bar(i, iterations, width=10, prefix="Progress")
+    progress_bar(i, iterations, width=10, prefix="Progress")
     time.sleep(0.5)

 # Printed to command line: